 In the military, training makes the difference between failure and success.
-So whether one's specialty is exiting aircraft at 1,300 feet, enforcing law and order around the fort, or taking medical X-rays, people need training in order to develop discipline and confidence.
-As the Army becomes more technologically advanced, so does the guidance individuals receive.
+Whether one's specialty is exiting aircraft at 1,300 feet, enforcing law and order around the fort, or taking medical X-rays, training is needed in order to develop discipline and confidence.
+As the Army becomes more technologically advanced, as does the guidance individuals receive.
 In my case, the Army provided me with high-tech instruction in the field of electronics communication repair.
 At the tender age of 18, I was responsible for operating and maintaining million-dollar telecommunications equipment.
 This often involved being located in remote areas away from other support units, while working under adverse conditions.
-However, electronic equipment or theories of electricity weren't the only things I learned about.
+However, electronic equipment or theories of electricity were far from the only things I learned about.
 The experience provided me with invaluable skills that will prove critical in the legal profession.
-For example, I was required to analyze intricate electronics circuitry, find problems and then fix them appropriately.
-I also had to interact with co-workers, supervisors, and engineers while I was trying to solve these difficult technical problems.
+For example, I was required to analyze intricate electronics circuitry, find problems, then fix them appropriately.
+I also had to interact with coworkers, supervisors, and engineers while trying to solve these difficult technical problems.
 As a result, I learned the importance of articulating my thoughts in a coherent and logical fashion while under duress.
 Being forced to independently solve complicated problems in a short period of time strengthened my discipline and tenacity, qualities that will be essential in Law School.

 From my travels, I also learned that there can be more than one solution to a problem.
 Indeed, having a variety of perspectives makes it easier to come up with approaches to different problems.
 My travel experience has strengthened my interpersonal skills, as well as my integrity and determination.